Recommended dosages of TPT medication

 The WHO task force on pharmacokinetics and pharmacodynamics analysed available evidence from clinical trials of rifapentine and suggested a simplified dose for various weight bands for 3HP and 1HP as summarized in Table 5.2 (2020 guideline update).
 Table 5.2 presents standard dosing for the recommended TPT regimens by age and body weight.

-a A triple pill combination containing isoniazid 300 mg + pyridoxine 25 mg + sulfamethoxazole 800 mg + trimethoprim 160 mg (scored) is the preferred alternative regimen for PLHIV being considered for isoniazid monotherapy (1 pill daily for adults, half pill for children 5 years and older of age and quarter for children < 5 years of age).
+a A triple pill combination containing isoniazid 300 mg + pyridoxine 25 mg + sulfamethoxazole 800 mg + trimethoprim 160 mg (scored) is the preferred alternative regimen for People with HIV being considered for isoniazid monotherapy (1 pill daily for adults, half pill for children 5 years and older of age and quarter for children < 5 years of age).

 b 300 mg formulation can be used to reduce the pill burden.

 c Expected to become available in a near future.